watzcraft/HauntingHouse/sphinx/source/part3.rst

 	cp /home/pi/.ssh/id_rsa.pub /media/remote/wbdisk/private/admin

 I recommend to copy the private key, too, and save it a secure place like the Keepass vault.
+The current version has support for storing files along with an entry.

 |image66|

 |image67|

-SSH daemon
+ssh daemon
 ^^^^^^^^^^

-To configure the SSH daemon, you have to edit /etc/ssh/sshd\_config
+On the server side, you may make some tweaks to the *ssh* configuration, but it's not really that important first.
+To configure the *ssh* daemon, you have to edit /etc/ssh/sshd\_config

-Its considered best practice to disable the ssh login for user "root".
+Its considered best practice to disable the *ssh* login for user "root".

 .. code::

 	PermitRootLogin no

-Some guys recommend to change the SSH port from the default 22 to something an intruder might not try to connect to.
+Some guys recommend to change the *ssh* port from the default 22 to something an intruder might not try to connect to.

 .. code::